 Desiccant packs can be purchased, and will do a very good job of keeping various things dry, but who wants to spend all that money?

 To put it in perspective, buying one lb. of desiccant packets normally costs about $15 plus shipping.
-These packets are made of silica gel so one might think that buying the gel separately would save some money.
-Even if you buy your gel and packets separately online and fill them yourself, you will spend over $10.
-It can get costly over a long period of time purchasing several dozen lbs. to cover all your needs.
+These commercial packets are made of silica gel granules so one might think that buying the granules separately would save some money:

 Another option for desiccant packs is to use glass or plastic bottles.
 This works especially well using silica gel as it stays granulated even when absorbing moisture whereas other products clump up.
 Simply fill the bottle with your product and poke holes in the lid to let air flow in and out.

 On a side note, if you collect the desiccant packs you get with products you purchase you can reuse them.
 Just heat in a 250F oven for 45 minutes.

 Many silica gel products have indicator crystals that turn pink when saturated and are blue when dry.
 This is how you can tell when you need to dry them out before reuse.

 Now we tend to think of silica gel as the go-to desiccant but there are a whole lot of other options out there.